github/ccql/README.md

 Remember that execution happens concurrently on multiple hosts.
 Output rows are therefore ordered arbitrarily in between hosts, though deterministically for any specific host.
 Other tokens are whatever columns were returned by the queries.

+## Notes

+Credits to Domas Mituzas for creating [pmysql](http://dom.as/2010/08/12/pmysql-multi-server-mysql-client/).
+This project mostly reimplements `pmysql` and delivers it in an easy to redistribute format.